 Marine survival of wild coho in the coastal Washington region is measured at Bingham Creek, a tributary to the East Fork Satsop River (a right bank tributary to the Chehalis River).
-Marine survival of Bingham Creek wild coho has averaged 4.6% (range 0.6% to 11.7%) between ocean entry year 1982 and 2017 with no apparent trend over this time period (Figure 24).
+Marine survival of Bingham Creek wild coho has averaged 4.5% (range 0.6% to 11.5%) between ocean entry years 1982 and 2018 with no apparent trend over this time period (Figure 24).